Emmanu3l/SWE1-MTCG/README.md

 Dec 28 - 29:
 Finally fix the errors when sending an HTTP request over Insomnia.
-I changed a lot of small things about the Client Server part, but it turns out the main issue was that I did not accomodate for trailing slashes.
+I changed a lot of small things about the Client Server part, but it turns out the main issue was that I did not accommodate for trailing slashes.
 ~6 hours a day

 Dec 30: